Bitcoin Tutorial for Starters -How to Trade Bitcoin?

 An electronic coin is defined as a chain of digital signatures.
 Each coin owner transfers the coin to the next owner by digitally signing a hash of the previous transaction and the public key of the next owner and adding these to the end of the coin.
 A payee can verify the signatures to verify the chain of ownership.

-Actually, Bitcoin transactions are based on a peer-to-peer payment network.
+Bitcoin transactions are based on a peer-to-peer payment network.
 Unlike any other payment system, Bitcoin is not controlled by any government or non-government organization.
-Due to the fact that Bitcoin is a peer-to-peer system, there is no need for 3rd parties.
-Each and every Bitcoin transaction is made via the Bitcoin software.
+Since Bitcoin is a peer-to-peer system, there is no need for 3rd parties.
+Every Bitcoin transaction is made via the Bitcoin software.
 Any internet user can download this software.
 You can download it here: » https://bitcoin.org/en/download

 The 20 Top Cryptocurrencies Worldwide